abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 }
 ```

-Then, we can open the `BookStoreWebAutoMapperProfile` class and define the required mappings as follows.
+Then, we can open the `BookStoreWebAutoMapperProfile` class and define the required mappings as follows:

 ```csharp
 using AutoMapper;